What is PHASE II Cardiac Rehab?

 - A familar, safe surrounding in a self-directed program

-- Wellness coach Andrea Teeters to help you
+- Wellness coach available to assist you and your therapy

 - A designated area in J.C.
 Blair’s Therapy & Wellness Center with new equipment - treadmills, recumbent bikes, arm machines, and more, just for you!